SFMLCoBra/CBLib/README.md

 # CBLib
 A SFML-Library
-(with boost dependencies in "TextDocument.hpp")
+(with boost dependencies in "TextDocument.cpp")

 includes:
 - Camera